 SCADA Cyber Security Laboratory

-We are Australia’s leading academic research group in information security concentrating on cyber physical systems.
+We are one of Australia’s leading academic research groups in information security concentrating on cyber physical systems.

 Our research addresses a range of interdisciplinary topics in:

 - network security

 - information security management.

 Research in information security at QUT has a history of more than 30 years, with significant contributions to most areas in the field.
 The SCADA (Supervisory Control and Data Acquisition) Cyber Security Laboratory produces outcomes that includes:

 - design and analysis of cryptographic algorithms and protocols for cyber physical systems